MI-AFP/tutorials/tutorials/09_webapp.md

 #### "Hello World"

-From the following example, you can see that Yesod uses a lot of *Template Haskell* which makes it little bit hard to get at the beginning.
+From the following example, you can see that Yesod uses a lot of *Template Haskell* which makes it a little bit hard to get at the beginning.

 ```haskell
 {-# LANGUAGE OverloadedStrings     #-}